isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 <b><font color="#8A2735">Leading</font></b>&nbsp;Level of Practice: Leads others effectively

-Select this course at the Leading Level of Practice if you:
+*Select this course at the Leading Level of Practice if you:*

-*   are skilful, independent and adaptive in your practice of DI in the EL classroom;
+*   are skilful, independent and adaptive in your practice of DI in EL classrooms;
 *   would like to be able to lead effectively and mentor others in their professional learning and practice of DI; and
-*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves planning a professional learning session to lead and guide peers/teachers in their practice of DI in the EL classroom.
+*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves planning a professional learning session to lead and guide peers/teachers in their practice of DI in EL classrooms.

 #### Learning Goals